Skip to content

 Smithers chat interface with agent sidebar

 Type a message and hit Enter.
 Smithers responds in real time via WebSocket.
+See Smithers Onboarding for what Smithers asks and how the context is saved.

 Go to Settings → Users to invite team members.
 Enter their email address and Pinchy generates a one-time invite link.